kuicpet/moviesListApp/README.md

 - `pages/`: Contains individual page components for the app.
 - `store/`: Contains the Zustand store and its related actions and state.
 - `App.js`: The main component that handles routing and rendering of different pages.
-- `main.jsx`: The entry point of the application.
+- `index.jsx`: The entry point of the application.

 ### Usage